Yphanikumar5/integrations/aws-api-gateway/README.md

 The following is a subset of all available statistics; these are recommended for monitoring by Amazon.

-Metric	         Average	Count	 Minimum	Maximum	 Sum 4XXError	          ✔	      ✔
+4XXError: Count, Average
-5XXError	          ✔ 	    ✔
+5XXError: Count, Average
-CacheHitCount	      ✔ 	 		                        ✔
+CacheHitCount: Sum, Average
-CacheMissCount	    ✔ 	 		                        ✔
+CacheMissCount: Sum, Average
-Count 	 	                  ✔
+Count: Count
 IntegrationLatency
 Latency

 ### LICENSE